yeahsuredude/Venmito-Data_Engineering-Project/README.md

 ## Instructions for Submission

 1. Complete your project as described above within your fork.
-2. Write a detailed README file that explains your approach, the technologies you used, and provides clear instructions on how to run your code.
+2. Write a detailed README file with your name, email, a description explaining your approach, the technologies you used, and provides clear instructions on how to run your code.
 3. Submit your project by creating a pull request to this repository.

 We look forward to seeing your solution!